Uncovering Semantic Selectivity of Latent Groups in Higher Visual Cortex with Mutual Information-Guided Diffusion: Introduction

+To address limitations in existing methods, we perturb the latent representation by adding or subtracting values along specific dimensions and seek to generate images that reflect these perturbed latents.
+Rather than relying on a decoder or diffusion guided by magnitude or variance maximization, we steer the diffusion process by maximizing the mutual information (MI) \citep{hjelm2018learning} between the synthesized image and the perturbed latent.
+MI captures the full statistical dependence between them, encouraging the generated image to retain the semantic changes introduced by the perturbation.
+Compared to direct neural-to-image decoding, MI-guided diffusion reduces the risk of collapsing semantic variations into an averaged reconstruction and is better suited to reveal how visual meaning changes along different latent directions.

-We experimentally evaluate the efficacy of MIG-Vis on multi-session neural spiking datasets \citep{majaj2015simple} from the IT cortex of two macaques during a passive object recognition task.
-Extensive diffusion-synthesized results demonstrate that MIG-Vis infers disentangled neural latent groups with visual-semantic selectivity.
-By synthesizing image with the guidance of maximizing the mutual information between the image output and each latent group, we characterize clear semantic specialization across the disentangled groups: inter-category variation, intra-category pose, and intra-category content details.
-Furthermore, we adopt this scientific interpretation method to within-group latent dimensions to uncover fine-grained semantic structure.
+We evaluate MIG-Vis on multi-session neural spiking datasets \citep{majaj2015simple} from the IT cortex of two macaques performing a passive object recognition task.
+Diffusion-based synthesis shows that MIG-Vis learns disentangled neural latent groups with distinct visual-semantic selectivity.
+By generating images guided by maximizing mutual information between the output and each latent group, we identify clear semantic roles across groups, including pose, inter-category variation, and intra-category content details.
+We further apply this interpretation method within each group to reveal fine-grained semantic structure.